-The Oregon Department of Environmental Quality (DEQ) has made significant changes to the permit.
-Construction sites disturbing less than five acres within specific local government agencies jurisdictions will be managed through local codes and automatically be covered under the NPDES 1200-CN Permit.
-Construction sites disturbing less than one acre and part of a larger common development plan or sale will need to be covered under either the NPDES 1200-C Permit or the NPDES 1200-CN.
-Examples of a large common development or sale include a subdivision or possibly a business park where the larger development started after November 30, 2010.
+Construction sites disturbing one acre or more must be covered under either the NPDES 1200-C or 1200-CN permit.
+In addition, construction sites disturbing less than one acre and part of a larger common development plan or sale must be covered under either the 1200-C or 1200-CN permit.
+Examples of a large common development or sale include a subdivision or possibly a business park.

-Permit applications
+Permit applications 1.
 Obtain the application and check to see where to send it.

-You can obtain permit application forms on DEQ's Web site at:
+You can obtain permit application forms on DEQ's website.